Concordium/concordium.github.io/source/shared/net/desktop-wallet/multisig-simple-transfer.rst

 Generate and sign the transaction proposal on the Ledger
 --------------------------------------------------------

 #.
 Connect the Ledger to the computer if you haven't done so already.
-There’s a message saying **Waiting for device**.
+There’s a message saying **Waiting for device.
+Please connect your Ledger**.

 #.
 Enter your PIN code on the Ledger.
 Press the buttons above the up and down arrows to choose a digit, and then press both buttons to select the digit.
 Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger says **Concordium is ready**.
 Wait for the message in the Desktop Wallet saying **Ledger Nano S is ready**.